Last Updated on February 2, 2023 by The Filtery

 Why Paraffin Wax is a No-Go

-Most conventional candles are made using paraffin wax, which is petroleum-based (a.k.a. it’s made from fossil fuels).
+Most conventional candles are made using paraffin wax, which is petroleum-based (a.k.a. made from fossil fuels).
 Just like other petroleum-based products, paraffin wax is not healthy to breathe in, especially in high doses or over long periods of time.

-When they’re burned, paraffin candles release chemicals such as benzene and toluene, which are known carcinogens.
+When they’re burned, paraffin candles release chemicals such as benzene and toluene, which are carcinogens.
 These chemicals can also cause other problems like headaches, nausea, respiratory problems, central nervous system dysfunction, birth defects, and more.

 What’s the Deal With Synthetic Fragrance?